• Alfred M. Hallmark

 Picture

-Named for Matthew Caldwell a Texas hero who fought in the Texas Revolution and the battle of Plum Creek against the Comanches, he is also a signer of the Texas declaration of independence.
+Caldwell County is named for Matthew Caldwell a Texas hero who fought in the Texas Revolution and the Battle of Plum Creek, against the Comanches, he is also a signer of the Texas declaration of independence.
 The county seat is Lockhart.
-Lockhart is famous for its barbecue which I am a little ashamed to say I have yet to try, Steve being a native Texan tells me Black's is best but I believe that is a somewhat contentious opinion depending on your own personal preference.
-It is also known for it's beautiful courthouse which I think it can be easily agreed that is a majestic piece of architecture.
+Lockhart is famous for its barbecue which I am a little ashamed to admit, I have yet to try, Steve being a native Texan tells me Black's is best but I believe that is a somewhat contentious opinion and depends on your personal preference.
+It is also known for its beautiful courthouse which I think it can be easily agreed that is a majestic piece of architecture.

 30th January, 2019 - One new marker has been added, Lane Cemetery, I'm unsure it's up yet.